dvreeze/yaidom/doc/checklist.rst

 Code checks
 ===========

-The (more functional) library code checks are as follows:
+The (somewhat more functional) library code checks are as follows:

 * Is the scope of the library clear?
-E.g., namespaces are in scope, but schema types are not.
+E.g., namespaces are within the scope of the library, but schema types are not.
 * Who is the intended audience of the library?
 * Is the API clear, correct, minimal, and the opposite of "random"?
 See `The trouble with types`_.
 Yet note that correctness is not an absolute notion.
 * As for clarity and correctness, how well can you learn the domain (of XML, e.g. namespaces) by using the API and its vocabulary?
+* As for clarity and correctness, how well can you reason about the code in the first place?
+(Immutability helps in this regard.)
+* As for clarity, correctness and minimality, is the API (partly) a (mathematical) theory, and also documented as such?
+That could provide an extra safety net.
+* As for clarity and minimality, is it easy to get started with the library without documentation, for basic usage?
+For example, by experimenting in the Scala REPL.
 * Is the programming style consistent?
 E.g., a moderate Scala OO-functional style, preferring immutability, but not too alien to Java programmers.
-* As for clarity, correctness and minimality, is the API (partly) a mathematical theory, and also documented as such?
-That would provide an extra safety net.
-* Is it easy to get started with the library without documentation, for basic usage?
-E.g., by trying it out in the Scala REPL.
 * Is more advanced usage supported?
 E.g., tuning the library for decreased memory usage.
 * How extensible is the library?

-The (more technical) code checks are:
+Other code checks are:

 * Scala packages contain package objects, containing documentation relevant to the package/namespace.
+* Only clear unidirectional dependencies among packages (and classes).
 * Proper deprecation of changes that are not backward compatible.
 * Avoidance of deprecated or soon to be deprecated language features, such as procedure syntax in Scala.
 * Avoidance of problematic language features or language feature combinations, such as the use of val or var in a trait.
-* Only clear unidirectional dependencies among packages (and classes).
 * Production quality: thread-safe (if applicable), supporting large data sets, configurable, well documented, etc.

 .. _`The trouble with types`: http://www.infoq.com/presentations/data-types-issues